-Our annual conference, DurMUN 2018, will be taking place 16th-18th February, where we will simulate the committees of the United Nations by engaging conversations between member nations about topical issues that require cooperation from other member states.
+Our annual conference, DurMUN 2019, will be taking place on the 25th-27th January, where we will simulate the committees of the United Nations by engaging conversations between member nations about topical issues that require cooperation from other member states.
 This gives delegates a chance to try their hand at international diplomacy, and gives them a better understanding of the constraints nations have in reaching deals, as well as the dynamics of multilateral negotiation.
 Each committee is dedicated to a particular area of interest, such as the Human Rights Council or Security Council, and may have different rules of procedure as well as varying levels of difficulty.

 Durham University United Nations Society was founded in 2007 with the aim to educate and inform members about the mission and activities of the United Nations.
 This usually involves heated debates and rich dialogue, be that between members or with experts in their field.
 In doing so, we provide a platform for all those interested in international affairs (political, developmental, legal, etc.) to voice their opinions in our weekly MUN styled debates and by engaging with the speakers who come to address our society.
 In addition, we send delegations to different Model United Nations (MUN) conferences throughout the year in the United Kingdom and beyond.